Megyn Kelly: Personal life

-Kelly was first married in 2001 to Daniel Kendall, an anesthesiologist, in a Catholic ceremony.
-Their marriage ended in divorce in 2006.
-In March 2024, Kelly disclosed that she was undergoing the Catholic annulment process for her marriage with Kendall.
+Kelly was married in 2001 to Daniel Kendall, an anesthesiologist.
+They divorced in 2006.

-In 2008, Kelly married Douglas Brunt, then president and CEO of the cybersecurity firm Authentium.
-Brunt later transitioned to a career as a full-time writer and novelist.
-The couple has three children: son Yates (born 2009), daughter Yardley (born 2011), and son Thatcher (born 2013), all conceived through in vitro fertilization.
-The family resides in Connecticut during the school year, and spends summers at their waterfront home in New Jersey.
+In 2008 Kelly married Douglas Brunt, then president and CEO of the cybersecurity firm Authentium, Inc., who later became a full-time writer and a podcaster.
+The couple has three children all conceived through in vitro fertilization.

 Kelly is a lifelong Roman Catholic.
 She has appeared at a fundraiser for the conservative group Moms for Liberty and Turning Point USA's Young Women's Leadership Summit.
-She has stated that she has Raynaud's disease.
+She has stated that she has Raynaud syndrome.

-In 2022, Kelly announced that her older sister, Suzanne Crossley, had died from a heart attack following a battle with opioid addiction.
-Crossley left behind three children and a grandson.